gregorkastner/stochvol/README.md

 * Depends: methods ("Rscript --vanilla" doesn't load it)
 * -prior_mu in draw_h_auxiliary
 * ggplot2
-* maybe c('svldraws', 'svdraws') should be the new class structure
+* -maybe c('svldraws', 'svdraws') should be the new class structure
 * G: change svpredict's format to include prediction about 'y' as well. or simply discard the y's predicted by svlpredict?
 * create joint file structure
 * G: inverse gamma prior parameters!
 * G: plot inverse gamma prior
 * check TODOs in the code
+* plot correct prior if gammaprior=FALSE